95% of our clients consider our service very good or excellent.

 You want to park in Rome near the metro, in the same complex is the station of the same name on the B line of the Rome metro.
 Just beyond the station forecourt is the Tibus Bus Station, a modern terminal for arrivals and departures of medium and long-distance buses for both Italy and abroad.
 In addition, the station forecourt serves as the terminus for numerous bus lines connecting it with the Pietralata, Tiburtino, Casal Bertone and city centre districts.
 Thanks to the construction of a new station, Tiburtina is destined to become Rome's main hub and high-speed railway junction.

-If you are looking for parking near the Colosseum, Parkimeter has the right solution for you, in fact you can park in the Park services Colosseum a few meters from the imposing work symbol of the capital.
+If you are looking for parking near the Colosseum, Parkimeter has the right solution for you, in fact you can park near the Colosseum a few meters from the imposing work symbol of the capital.

 Parking in this area is not easy as the streets are all very narrow, but we have the solution for you with the Leonetto car park.